Preparing for an OK2Ask® Workshop

 - Flipgrid is a free video discussion tool.
 Visit our practice topic and test it out!
 You will need to authenticate with either a Google or Microsoft account to use it.

-- We use Zeetings for our in-session polling.
+- We use VEVOX for our in-session polling.
 You do not need to create an account to answer polls during a workshop.
-When you connect to our OK2Ask test poll, you will be prompted to enter your email and name.
-Be sure to add your first and last name.
-That way we can give you credit for answering the polls during the session.
+When you first connect, you will be prompted to enter the Session ID and your FIRST and LAST name.
+Note that your identity is hidden from public view, but we can still verify your contributions on the back end to give you credit for answering the polls during the session.

 - Padlet is a digital bulletin board.
 You will not need to create an account when using this application for OK2Ask checkpoints.
 Visit this sample Padlet to practice.